mbeddr/mps-platform-docs/src/doc/docs/aspects/behavior.md

     Note: Node factories are invoked in the inverse order of constructors.
 MPS will first invoke the specific node factory and the more generic ones if the exist.

-!!! question "Is there a way to call the constructor of a super concept inside the constructor of a subconcept?"
+!!! question "Is there a way to call the constructor of a super concept inside the constructor of a sub-concept?"
     > Something like:
     > ```java
     constructor {